 Conditions under which the pardon was granted are that Mrs. Orner leaves El Paso and does not go back there.

 This is quite a noted case in that it had been tried six times.
 In the first trial, at El Paso.
-Mrs. Orner was given 99 years in the penitentiary. while four of the trials which were held at other places than El Paso, all resulted in hung juries.
+Mrs. Orner was given 99 years in the penitentiary, while four of the trials which were held at other places than El Paso, all resulted in hung juries.

-~ Ten Year In Prison. ~
+~ Ten Years In Prison. ~

 The last time the case was tried, in 1915, a life sentence was imposed.
 The crime for which Mrs. Orner was convicted occurred at El Paso In 1911 and before she reached the penitentiary she had served 5 years in jail and has also served virtually five years in the state penitentiary.
 In recommending the pardon, the board of pardons was divided.
 Judge William Knight dissented, while chairman Frita R. Smith, the other member, made a favorable recommendation on the ground that the woman was convicted on circumstantial evidence.